mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The LeafNode is invalid for an Update proposal according to {{leaf-node-validation}}.

-* The Credential in the LeafNode shares the same signature key with a Credential in any leaf of the group.
+* The LeafNode shares the same `signature_key` with another LeafNode in the group.

 * The LeafNode shares the same `encryption_key` with another LeafNode in the group.